Skip to content

 The Importance of the Purchase Agreement

-The real estate purchase agreement (also know as “the contract”) should clearly state how the deposit money will be held and by whom.
+The real estate purchase agreement (also known as “the contract”) should clearly state how the deposit money will be held and by whom.
 It will also outline the conditions under which the earnest money can be refunded.

 And this is where “contingencies” come into the picture.